 The Council recognizes the unprecedented opportunity it has to restore Gulf ecosystem conditions and functions with this funding, as it represents some of the most substantial investments in landscape-level restoration in U.S. history.
 Despite this, funds are insufficient to fully address all the needs of the Gulf given the multiple environmental challenges impacting the region.
 The 2019 Planning Framework was designed to describe priorities that strategically link past and future restoration funding decisions, and place them within the context of the Comprehensive Plan goals and objectives.
-With each FPL, the Council considers how to build on previous investments while expanding opportunities to meet all of its Comprehensive Plan goals and objectives, consistent with the RESTORE Act Priority Criteria.
+With each FPL, the Council considers how to build on previous investments while expanding opportunities to meet all of its Comprehensive Plan goals and objectives.